emqx/emqx-docs/en_US/deploy/install.md

 ::: tip

-In production environments, you can use the [Server Estimate](https://www.emqx.com/en/server-estimate) calculator to calculate the recommended hardware specification under various maximum connections and message throughputs.
+In production environments, you can use the [Server Estimate](https://www.emqx.com/en/server-estimate) calculator to calculate the recommended hardware specification under various maximum connections and message throughput.

 :::